Merrill, Oregon: Geography

 The Lost River flows by Merrill.
 Mount Shasta in the Cascade Range southwest of Merrill, although it lies across the California state line, is visible from the city.
 According to the United States Census Bureau, the city has a total area of 0.46 sqmi, all of it land.

 Climate

 The region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Merrill has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 History

 Merrill was named for rancher Nathan S. Merrill, who settled at this location in 1890.
 A post office was established in Merrill in 1896.
 H. E. Momyre was the postmaster.
 The first business in Merrill was a grist mill.

 Economy

-As of 2002, the five largest employers in Merrill were the Malin Potato Coop, Klamath County Public Schools, the Martin Food Center, the Merrill Grain and Feed Center, and Country Boy Meats.
+As of 2002, the five largest employers in Merrill were the Malin Potato Coop, Klamath County School District, the Martin Food Center, the Merrill Grain and Feed Center, and Country Boy Meats.